Kuba9922/ml-projects/README.md

 # ml-projects

-A few small ML projects I made during classes and in my free time.
+A few small ML projects I built for an ML course and in my free time.

 digit-recognition-from-scratch - a neural network written from scratch in NumPy for digit recognition trained on MNIST dataset.